1999 Pennsylvania 500: Third practice

-The third practice session was held on Saturday, July 24, at 9:30 AM EST. The session would last for one hour and 20 minutes.
+The third practice session was held on Saturday, July 24, at 9:30 a.m.
+EST. The session would last for one hour and 20 minutes.
 David Green, driving for Larry Hedrick Motorsports, would set the fastest time in the session, with a lap of 53.806 and an average speed of 167.267 mph.

 During the session, Wood Brothers Racing driver Elliott Sadler was involved in a wreck that resulted in an injured left foot.
 Despite fellow Morgan Shepherd being on standby for Sadler, Sadler would start the race.